mhnvelu/aws-eks/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 - Click on **IAM Role associated to EC2 Worker Nodes**
 - The policies included are related to ECR, Worker Node, etc.
 - The pods running on these Worker Nodes can access these AWS services.
-- The other way is create IAM role, assign policies, create k8s service account and assocaite to IAM role.
+- The other way is create IAM role, assign policies, create k8s service account and associate to IAM role.
 Then assign the service account to Pods.

 ### Verify Security Group Associated to Worker Nodes